book page

 Reviewer avatar

-If you enjoyed JavaScript in 20 Minutes (Coffee Break Series), this one scratches a similar itch—especially around life and momentum.
+If you enjoyed How to Write Retro Games - Web Programming (Paperback), this one scratches a similar itch—especially around love and momentum.

 Reviewer avatar